 AL: It blows my mind more marketers don’t work on gender testing.
 I’m not talking about showing boys pants to girls and girls pants to boys, but more about varying product mix.

 Say you’re a grocery store; odds are males and females will react differently to a plate of tacos, a mug of beer, or a nice crudite tray.
 Levers like demographics and interest exist in Google Ads now and, while not perfect, are a good data set to leverage.

-What results do your clients see after personalizing their ads and the post-click experience?
+What results do your clients see after personalizing their ads and the post-click landing page?

 AL: A lift in conversion rate (duh!) but also higher quality leads and customers.
 Users faced with a personalized experience tend to lead to a shorter sales timeline and a longer lifetime value.
 When customers are more informed and the transaction feels more “personal,” they tend to be stickier.